 • 20 drops (1mL) hop bitters

 The hops were best displaced in this very basic drink.
 There were no competitive flavors, just citrus, citrus, and more citrus.
-The hop bitters were able to show off their grapefruit and lime side, while still producing a floral aroma.
-The vodka in this drink is easily switched out for Tequila, making El Matador, a puckering and bitter cocktail.
+Equally important, the hop bitters were able to show off their grapefruit and lime side, while still producing a floral aroma.

 Let me know what you’ve had Hop Bitters in – and which hops were used!
-I’m curious to add recipes to my Hop Bitters Cocktail collection, what do you recommend?
+I’m curious to add recipes to my Hop Bitters Cocktail collection, what hopped cocktails do you recommend?

 Cheers!